 Once you have the basics of homework established, you may still need a few homework hacks and tips to get your kids to actually finish their homework before you pull your hair out.

 Just keep in mind, not all tricks work for all students.

-For the Responsible, Task-Oriented Child:
+1. For the Responsible, Task-Oriented Child:

-Just like Mom and Dad have to go to work, attend meetings, or travel for their job, a student’s job is to go to school, try their best, and do their homework.
+Just like Mom and Dad have to go to work, attend meetings, or travel for their job, a student’s “job” is to go to school, try their best, and do their homework.

-For the Incentive/Reward Loving Child:
+2. For the Incentive/Reward Loving Child: